 *Firstly please do ensure you’ve read and noted down all of the information about how to prepare for your assessments on this page.
 There is essential preparation you need to do including ensuring you format your assessment correctly and use the file path they require you to, as well as key support guidance and services to access.
-This may help you avoid needing to do an IMC at a later date.
+This may help you avoid needing to do get an extension, defer or fill in an IMC at a later date.

 Understanding and applying for an extension to a coursework deadline